 Audio functions include setting playlists, shuffle, and repeat.
 Sort by title or artist.
 Minimize the audio menu to keep listening while doing other tasks.

-The Pandigital Novel is an ereader combined with a mobile computer.
+The Pandigital Novel is an ereader combined with an Android tablet.
 While it isn't particularly proficient at either, for the price it's enough to attract a wide audience.

 The fact that it combines so many different elements into one gives it an edge, playing video, reading, internet, email, etc. And being tied in with Barnes and Noble is going to do a lot for its image (pardon the pun).